2bitcoder/Jquery-Gantt/README.md

 ### Video Link of Gantt Editor in Action
 [![Alt text for your video](http://img.youtube.com/vi/2EzHS1TR2v0/0.jpg)](http://www.youtube.com/watch?v=2EzHS1TR2v0)

-### Work Required to complete Version 1.0
-* Resource assignments to rows
-* Import / Export a basic Microsoft Project Plan

 ### Authors and Contributors
-This plugin is being developed to be used in the Cloud Based Project, Portfolio Management application <a href="https://demo.oneviewapps.com" target="_blank">OneView PPM</a> by <a href="http://www.level35.net" target="_blank">Level35</a>.
+This project is being developed to be used in the Cloud Based Project, Portfolio Management application <a href="https://demo.oneviewapps.com" target="_blank">OneView PPM</a> by <a href="http://www.level35.net" target="_blank">Level35</a>.

 We are currently looking for active contribition to complete this plugin.
 Please contact us if you have the skills and the time to contribute.